flipperdevices/flipperzero-firmware/README.md

-If you don't want to build this application, just simply copy **flipper_geiger.fap** on your **Flipper Zero** Build has been made with official toolchain, **API Mismatch** error may appear if you are using custom firmware.
-You can bypass this error.
+If you don't want to build this application, just simply copy **flipper_geiger.fap** on your **Flipper Zero**

+Build has been made with official toolchain, **API Mismatch** error may appear if you are using custom firmware.
+You can bypass this error but the program may crash.

 ## Use cases